Gary LaParl

 Biography

-He currently makes his home in Bradenton, FL with his husband Craig and their two cats, Sanji and Camden.
+Now based in Bradenton, Florida, Gary lives with his husband Craig and their cat, Camden.